-- (a) Existence of national HRH strategic plan that reflects the content of the Road map. - (b) Existence of budget line dedicated to HRH plan and implementation. - (c) Implementation rate of the national HRH strategic plan.
+- (b) Existence of budget line dedicated to HRH plan and implementation. - (c) Implementation rate of the national HRH strategic plan.

 - (a) Number/percentage of functional regulatory bodies that play their roles of HRH accreditation and regulation. - (b) Number/percentage of functional health professional associations.